Erinda Sheno

 Memorial Prizes

-Vote That Jawn, ThePhiladelphiaCitizen.org, UPenn Creative Writing, and the Kelly Writers House are pleased to announce the inaugural Erinda Sheno Memorial Prizes, to be awarded to high school and college student-writers in Philadelphia.
+Vote That Jawn, ThePhiladelphiaCitizen.org, UPenn Creative Writing, and the Kelly Writers House are pleased to continue the Erinda Sheno Memorial Prizes, to be awarded to high school and college student-writers in Philadelphia.
 Honoring the legacy and work of Vote That Jawn Youth Leader, writer, and Philadelphian Erinda Sheno, the Sheno Prizes will recognize up-and-coming writers in Philadelphia for extraordinary pieces on voting, democracy, immigration, or Philadelphia life.

 Two prizes will be awarded, one to a young writer enrolled in a Philadelphia high school, and one to a college student in the Philadelphia area.
 The high school division winner will receive a $150 honorarium and publication on the Vote That Jawn website; the college division winner will receive a $250 honorarium and publication on The Philadelphia Citizen’s website.
 Runners-up will also be able to publish work on Vote That Jawn’s website.